-One of the most important decisions is between digital video surveillance and analog cameras.
-Here’s the breakdown:
+One of the most important decisions is between the two types of security cameras: IP/digital video surveillance and analog cameras.

 Analog cameras, whose underlying technology predates World War II, send images over coaxial cables, which are then transformed into digital data, compressed, and stored.
 (Compression shrinks file size by eliminating duplicate images, allowing the data to be transmitted and stored faster.)
 Because analog cameras don’t receive digital data, they lack edge processing (i.e. processing in the camera itself) and storage capabilities.